| Business and Corporate Planning, by Brendan King, Estate Planning, Retirement Planning, Tax Planning for Businesses

 | by Brendan King, Estate Planning

-Having a comprehensive estate plan is important for every stage of life.
+Having a comprehensive estate plan is important at every stage of life.
 As you reach your later years, you may wonder if you have done everything you can to preserve your legacy and protect those you’re leaving behind.
-Estate planning is more than just directing...
+Estate planning is more than just directing where...

 | by Brendan King, by Linda Cammuso, Estate and Trust Administration, Estate Planning, Tax Reform